GHC Contributors’ Workshop

 Fundamental problem:

--notation,However, in this situation, we don’t need types to be able to see that the pattern match succeeds (this is different from situation which involve GADT pattern matches).
+do-notation,However, in this situation, we don’t need types to be able to see that the pattern match succeeds (this is different from situation which involve GADT pattern matches).

 ⭲